If you choose to do that, you must:

 The publication secretary inspects the manuscript, gives it an ISBN and sends it to the printing house.

 The first proof version will be sent to you by email and we expect you to proof read it as soon as possible.
 The first proof version that the printing house produces is paid by Hanken.
 After this point, the doctoral student will be charged for all corrections and additional proofs made.
+All color printing needed is also paid by the doctoral student.

 Smaller corrections that do not affect page numbering can be sent to the printing house and the publication secretary in an email.
 Bigger corrections should be done in the original manuscript (Word) and listed in the email with reference to the page numbers.